Hurlford: Constituency MSPs

+Regional List MSPs

+Health care and economy

+The main hospital for the village is University Hospital Crosshouse located between the village of Crosshouse and the administrative town of East Ayrshire, Kilmarnock.
+Kirklandside Hospital was a hospital within Hurlford and closed between 2018 and 2020.
+Kirklandside hospital provided consultant-led services for frail elderly patients.
+It had 25 long-stay beds for inpatient care and a day hospital which provided assessment and rehabilitation facilities.

+The village developed rapidly in the 19th century, following the discovery of coal.
+Fireclay and ironstone were also worked extensively until production ceased in the 1970s.
+A poignant reminder of the heyday of the iron and steel industry of Hurlford is the ship's propeller erected at the Cross in the lately redeveloped town centre.

+Today, industries found in Hurlford include brakepad manufacturing by Eurofriction Limited and whisky maturation by independent whisky group Loch Lomond Group.
+Barleith distribution centre on the outskirts of Hurlford was previously owned by international drinks company Diageo.
+The plant closed in 2010, the first phase of Diageo's closure plans in Kilmarnock and surrounding areas, where the Johnnie Walker brand had been established in 1820 and was produced, blended and bottled at the Hill Street plant in Kilmarnock until its closure in 2012.

 Religion

 Traditionally part of Riccarton parish, the village is now a quoad sacra parish in its own right.
 Hurlford is home to four church buildings—the Hurlford Kirk and Hurlford Church, both in Main Road, Crookedholm and the Mauchline Road Church.

 St Paul's Catholic Church is on Galston Road, Gothic style church, designed by architect Robert Samson Ingram and dates from 1883 and is constructed in yellow brick.

 Hurlford Church, the former Free Church built in 1857, is part of the Church of Scotland.
 Mauchline Road Church was formerly part of the Unitarian Church.
 It is now used as luxury housing.
 The Hurlford Kirk, which was the original parish church built in 1875 has also been converted into a house, having become redundant as a church in 1996 when its congregation merged with that of the Free Church.

 Education

 Hurlford Primary School

-Hurlford Primary School, formerly Hurlford Grammar and Secondary School is the non-denominational primary school for the area and also houses Hurlford Nursery School.
-The building itself dates back to 1905.

-Prince Charles and Camilla, Duchess of Rothesay, visited and congratulated the staff and children on 20 June 2005 on their achievements transforming school meals, which was followed by the school winning the Soil Association's School Food Award at the BBC's Good Food Show, presented by Jamie Oliver.
+Hurlford Primary School, formerly Hurlford Grammar and Secondary School is the non-denominational primary school for the area and also houses Hurlford Early Childhood Centre.
+The building itself dates back to 1905.Prince Charles and Camilla, Duchess of Rothesay, visited and congratulated the staff and children on 20 June 2005 on their achievements transforming school meals, which was followed by the school winning the Soil Association's School Food Award at the BBC's Good Food Show, presented by Jamie Oliver.

+Hurlford Primary School, and is associated Early Childhood Centre, underwent a £2.98 million re–development project beginning in April 2016.
+During the period of refurbishment, pupils were relocated to Loudoun Academy on the outskirts of Galston from 26 September 2016.
+Major work to the building included new windows throughout, as well as external stonework and groundworks.